Skip to content

 What it's like

-• go to technical design and progress meetings
+• attending technical design and progress meetings

-• write test versions of the program
+• writing test versions of the computer program

-• carry out quality checks before launch
+• carrying out quality checks before the program launches

 Chloe Gallagher